rodrigoroma/mouse-killer/README.md

 In the code below you can see all the three parameters that can be set.

     app.config(['mouseKillerConfigProvider', function(mouseKillerConfigProvider) {
         mouseKillerConfigProvider.setHintType('title');
         mouseKillerConfigProvider.setTitleText('Be faster using the % shortcut');
         mouseKillerConfigProvider.setEvent('focus');
     }]);

 ### Non-overridable shortcuts
 Mouse Killer prevents the browser default action for a given shortcut.
-For example, if you define `ctrl+o` as a shortcut in your application, Mouse Killer will prevent the browser default action from openning a file.
+For example, if you define `ctrl+o` as a shortcut in your application, Mouse Killer will prevent the browser from openning a file.

 For security reasons, there are some shortcuts that can't be prevented and it varies by browser.
 For example, Google Chrome won't let you override the `ctrl+n` shortcut.